dsccommunity/TheDSCBook/manuscript/testing-push-mode.md

 The configuration is compiled by loading the configuration into memory, and then executing it.
 The configuration block is similar to a function, where a function is loaded and then the name of the function is invoked to call the function.
 In the example, the configuration portion starts at the configuration keyword and ends at the final curly brace.
 The last line (`PullServer`) invokes the configuration to create the MOF.
 Compiling this configuration results in a `Pull.MOF` file, located in the `PullServer` subdirectory of the current working directory.
 Notice that the configuration name is taken for the subdirectory name, and the node name is taken for the MOF filename.

 ## Pushing the MOF
-To deploy this configuration to the pull server, run:
+Assuming that the server you authored the configuration on is also the pull server, deploy this configuration by running:

 ```PowerShell
 Start-DscConfiguration -Path .\PullServer -Verbose -Wait
 ```

+If your authoring machine is separate from your pull server, you can deploy the configuration from the authoring machine to the pull server remotely by adding the `-ComputerName Pull` parameter to the above command.

 This will configure IIS, firewall rules, and the PSDSCPullServer endpoint.
 Once the configuration has completed successfully, you can be verify it from the client computer - you don't even need to log on to the server!
 Assuming the client computer has basic network connectivity to the pull server (and again assuming you named it "pull" like we did, and that your network knows how to resolve "pull" to an IP address), launch a browser and navigate to the pull server URL: